 The Hole in the Ground builds tension and mystery perfectly in the first half of its running time.
 With a beautifully nuanced play on family security, mental health, and isolation.
 And it is here where the film truly shines, with strong performances and creative cinematography.
 Often echoing the visual style and tension of The Shining and Hereditary.
 However, this creativity sadly falters in the second half of the film.
 Where proceedings become rushed and predicable in achieving a conclusion.
 And while there are moments where the film plays a wonderful homage to both Invasion of the Body Snatchers and Village of the Damned.
 The ending fails to give us the twist the films desperately needs.
 Ultimately creating a missed opportunity for the film to truly shine.

 But despite this fatal final flaw, The Hole in the Ground does embed itself in your memory.
 Offering tension rarely seen in modern horror, while surrounding this with solid performances and direction.
 Making it a film that still shines brightly in sea of lacklustre modern horror.

-At times chilling and atmospheric, The Hole in the Ground never quite manages to build on it’s promising first half, opting for tried and tested horror techniques to conclude its story.
+At times chilling and atmospheric, The Hole in the Ground never quite manages to build on its promising first half, opting for tried and tested horror techniques to conclude its story.
 However, still manages to shine brighter than most of its modern horror contemporaries.